rgmantovani/HpTuning/README.md

 There is no restriction regarding the **datafile** option: the code will run with the datasets provided by you and located at the ```data``` sub-folder. **Obs**: On every datafile, the target attribute must be the last one and labeled as **Class**.

-The availabe options (in this current version) for the other runtime parameters are:
+The available options (in this current version) for the other runtime parameters are:

 * **algo** - ML algorithm to be tuned:
   * "classif.J48": J48 Decision Tree algorithm implemented by the [*RWeka*](https://cran.r-project.org/web/packages/RWeka/index.html) package;